 FLCT to divest three South Australia properties for A$29.6 million

-THE manager of Frasers Logistics & Commercial Trust (FLCT) has entered into a sales and purchase agreements to divest three leasehold industrial properties in South Australia, it said on Thursday.
+THE manager of Frasers Logistics & Commercial Trust (FLCT) has entered into sale and purchase agreements to divest three leasehold industrial properties in South Australia, it said on Thursday morning.

-The total consideration for the properties is A$29.6 million (S$29.5 million), which represents a 19.4 per cent premium to their book value of A$24.8 million as at Sept 30, 2020, the manager said in the exchange filing.
+The total consideration for the properties is A$29.6 million (S$29.7 million), which represents a 19.4 per cent premium to their book value of A$24.8 million as at Sept 30, 2020, the manager said in the bourse filing.

 "The proposed divestments of three non-core leasehold properties in South Australia, with an attractive premium relative to market value, are part of our proactive asset management strategy and in line with our continuing focus on core industrial markets on the eastern seaboard of Australia," said Robert Wallace, chief executive officer of FLCT's manager.